U.S. wants 'regime change' in Iran: Rouhani

 With U.S. curbs on Iran’s oil exports set to come into force next month, some Iranians fear their country is entering an economic slump that may prove worse than the period from 2012 to 2015, when it last faced major sanctions.

 Vice-president Eshaq Jahangiri played down the impact of the planned restrictions.
+Iran has been able to find new partners to buy its oil even though some countries have stopped purchases, Jahangiri said on Sunday, according to Islamic Republic of Iran Broadcasting (IRIB).

-“America will certainly not be able to reduce Iran’s oil exports to zero,” Jahangiri said on Sunday, according to Islamic Republic of Iran Broadcasting (IRIB).
+“America will certainly not be able to reduce Iran’s oil exports to zero,” he said.

 “America thinks Saudi Arabia can replace this oil.
 But right now Iran’s oil has reached more than $80 and with half the previous exports we will have the same income as before,” he added on comments on the IRIB website.